princessetowe/alx-low_level_programming/0x10-variadic_functions/README.md

 2. One woman's constant is another woman's variable

 A function that prints strings, followed by a new line.
-If separator is NULL, it doesn't print it If one of the string is NULL, it prints (nil)
+If separator is NULL, it doesn't print it.
+If one of the string is NULL, it prints (nil)

 3. To be is a to be the value of a variable